 - Conversion of dynamic data to a table, chart, and understandable reports

 - Prepare and present updates and findings.

-According to the United States Bureau of Labor Statistics, prospects are projected to increase by 23 per cent from 2016 to 2026 for market research researchers, far higher than the average for all businesses.
-This growth is primarily responsible for trends in the use of data to identify the customer expectations of goods and services and marketing targets for particular consumer niches.
+According to the United States Bureau of Labor Statistics, prospects are projected to increase by 23% from 2016 to 2026 for market research researchers, far higher than the average for all businesses.
+This growth is primarily responsible for trends in data to identify the customer expectations of goods and services and marketing targets for particular consumer niches.
 The overage annual salary for researchers in the market analysis was $63,790 of the lower 10% earning less than $34,350, the higher 10% earning more than $122,630.

 - Creative Job Options

 - Result Oriented Tasks